 "E-Eh?
 I—I, of course I do!"

 "Then we need to leave.
 Immediately.
 No questions."
-Charle eyed Lucy out of the corner of her eye.
+Carla eyed Lucy out of the corner of her eye.
 "Quickly now, while she's distracted!"

 "Wait, you're not making any sense!
 What about Naruto?
-We need to—" Wendy didn't even get a chance to finish her sentence as Charle pulled her roughly by the wrist.
-The young girl had to bend her body at an unnatural angle to compensate for Charle's height as they sprinted towards the entrance of the chamber.
+We need to—" Wendy didn't even get a chance to finish her sentence as Carla pulled her roughly by the wrist.
+The girl had to bend her body at an unnatural angle to compensate for Carla's height as they sprinted towards the entrance of the chamber.

-Their head-start was only the length of the antechamber, but caught unaware and flat-footed by their sudden escape bid, they were able to push ahead of Lucy despite the older girl's longer reach.
-Upon feeling the cooling breeze as they neared the entrance, Charle released her Aera magic, grabbed hold of her passenger, and pushed off the ground.
+Their head-start was only the length of the antechamber, but caught unaware and flat-footed by their sudden escape bid, they were able to push ahead of Lucy despite the older girl's longer strides.
+Upon feeling the cooling breeze as they neared the entrance, Carla released her Aera magic, grabbed hold of her passenger, and pushed off the ground.

 Far below them, they could make out the anxious and restless form of Lucy still trailing after them into the winding alleyways of the capital.
-But after a few seconds or so, Lucy reluctantly stopped and rested her hands on her knees, watching over their airborne outline.
+But Lucy reluctantly stopped and rested her hands on her knees, watching after their airborne outline.